billthefarmer/gpdf/README.md

 Read and parse a GEDCOM format text file into memory and produce a large format pdf output file.
-This program was developed and tested using GEDCOM output from the Webtrees geneology software, which uses numeric identifiers.
-Other GEDCOM files on the web use text identifiers which won't work.
+This program was developed and tested using GEDCOM output from the Webtrees geneology software.
+It has also been tested with the allged.ged test file which contains masses of data which is ignored.

 I initially attempted to use the
 [GEDCOM parser library](http://gedcom-parse.sourceforge.net) for